cyberbotics/webots/docs/reference/motor.md

 Where `output_torque` is the value returned by the [`wb_motor_get_torque_feedback`](#wb_motor_get_torque_feedback) function, `output_force` is the value returned by the [`wb_motor_get_force_feedback`](#wb_motor_get_force_feedback) function and `consumptionFactor` is a constant provided by the `consumptionFactor` field of the [Motor](motor.md) node.

-> **Note**: This is a very simplified model for the energy consumption of an electrical motor, but it is sufficient for most prototyping purposes.
+> **Note**: This is a very simplified model for the energy consumption of an electrical motor (and will not work in case of a motor in a [Track](track.md) node), but it is sufficient for most prototyping purposes.
 If a more specific or accurate model is needed, it can be implemented in the robot controller itself.

 ### Kinematics Mode